twenfei/TRIP_NLP/README.md

 # Final Project for EECS 595: Natural Langurage Processing
 Wenfei Tang, Juejue Wang

+Please see the uploaded EECS595_Final_Project.pdf for a detailed report.
 Please see the link below for the original paper and code by Shane Storks: https://github.com/sled-group/Verifiable-Coherent-NLU